What’s Important in Life?

 People Matter, Not Things

 Having things is fun, entertaining even.
-But at the end, it doesn’t matter.
+But in the end, it doesn’t matter.

 When you’re dead, how will people remember you?
 Is that something you care about?
 Is it something you should care about?
 Will you leave behind family and friends who have kind words for the person they remember?
 Hopefully, that’s a long time off, but, for some perspective, let’s talk about whether or not it’s possible you’ll be remembered for how green and well manicured you kept your lawn, or how big your house was, or your beauty or style.
 Is that how you want to be remembered?
-If it is, then, by all means, keep on.
 To be clear, as always, I hold no judgment, and I genuinely believe everyone has a right to their own legacy.

 Do What Makes You Happy